Introducing the Updated NSSE

 - Update terminology to reflect current educational contexts.

 Sets of new, continuing, and updated items have been rigorously tested, and are grouped within several Engagement Indicators.
-These indicators fit within five themes engagement adapted from the Benchmarks of Effective Educational Practice, as follows:
+These indicators fit within four engagement themes adapted from the Benchmarks of Effective Educational Practice, as follows:

-- Academic Challenge – Including Higher-Order Learning, Reflective and Integrative Learning, Quantitative Reasoning, and Learning Strategies
+- Academic Challenge – Including Higher-Order Learning, Reflective & Integrative Learning, Quantitative Reasoning, and Learning Strategies

 - Learning with Peers – Including Collaborative Learning and Discussions with Diverse Others